10 smarter ways to find a job

 However, know your rights when it comes to internships.
 Unfortunately, some companies will take advantage of young people looking to kick-start their careers by making them work a full-time position without paying up.

-Either that, or if the position goes particularly well, you might even get a job out of it!
+If the position goes particularly well, you might even get a job out of it!

-8. Try a recruitment agency
+Try a recruitment agency

-Finding work through a recruitment agency can be a good choice, particularly if you find the whole idea of selling yourself particularly tough – recruiters are paid to do that bit for you.
+Finding work through a recruitment agency can be a good choice, particularly if you find the whole idea of selling yourself tough – recruiters are paid to do that bit for you.

 Recruitment agencies regularly and actively search for work on your behalf.
 This, of course, can lighten the burden a bit if you're finding trawling for jobs particularly tiresome, and it can bag you a job quicker than expected.